-As part of its plans for increased electricity supply options, Eskom is proposing the conversion of the nine OCGT units installed and being installed at the existing Ankerlig Power Station to Combined Cycle Gas Turbine (CCGT) units.
-This conversion will increase the generating capacity of the Ankerlig Power Station by approximately 720 MW by increasing the efficiency of the gas turbine plant (i.e. more power generated and sent out, for the same amount of fuel used).
-Overall thermal efficiency is therefore increased from approximately 34% for the current OCGTs to approximately 50% to 55% for the proposed CCGT plant, depending on the operating regime of the plant.
+As part of its plans for increased electricity supply options, Eskom is proposing the conversion of the five OCGT units installed and being installed at the existing Gourikwa Power Station to Combined Cycle Gas Turbine (CCGT) units.
+This conversion will increase the generating capacity of the Gourikwa Station by approximately 400 MW by increasing the efficiency of the gas turbine plant (i.e. more power generated and sent out, for the same amount of fuel used).
+Overall thermal efficiency therefore increased from approximately 34% for the current OCGTs to approximately 50% to 55% for the proposed CCGT plant, depending on the operating regime of the plant.

-Electricity cannot be readily or inexpensively stored and must be used as it is generated.
-It is, therefore, required that electricity must be efficiently transmitted from the point of generation to the end user.
-It is vital that transmission keeps with both capacity up electricity generation capacity and electricity demand.
+Electricity cannot be readily or inexpensively stored and must be used as it is generated. therefore, required that electricity must be efficiently transmitted from the point of generation to the end It is vital that transmission user. keeps with both capacity up electricity generation capacity and electricity demand.

-Therefore, in order to integrate the additional power generated at the Ankerlig Power Station into the national electricity grid, the construction of a new 400kV transmission power line between the Ankerlig Power Station and the Omega Substation will be required.
+Therefore, in order to integrate the additional power generated at the Gourikwa Power Station into the national electricity grid, the construction of a new 400kV transmission power line between the Gourikwa Power Station and the Proteus Substation will be required.

-The Ankerlig Power Station conversion & associated transmission integration project can be seen as a third phase of the original Atlantis OCGT power station project.
-The construction of the initial OCGT units (i.e. the four units now in operation) was the first phase of the project.
-The second phase of the project under (currently construction) involves the expansion (capacity increase) of the power station by adding another five OCGT units, four fuel tanks and a switchyard to the power station.
+Power The Gourikwa Station conversion and associated transmission integration project can be seen as a third phase of the original Gourikwa OCGT station project.
+The construction of the initial OCGT units (i.e. the three units now in operation) was the first phase of the project.
+The second phase of the project (currently under construction) involves the expansion (capacity increase) of the power station by adding another two OCGT units.